WHO WE ARE

 WHAT WE ARE BUILDING

-YouQuest will pre-screen for 10 participants in late 2017; the 2018 pilot will operate 3 full days/week as the first step in improving quality of life for families living with U65 dementia.
+YouQuest will launch in late January 2018; the pilot will operate one day/week as the first step in improving quality of life for families living with U65 dementia.

 ABOUT OUR NAME

 YouQuest reflects that our focus is on You and creating connections to what’s uniquely important in your life.
 We meet You where you are in your Quest, walking in stride for understanding, belonging and purpose.